One.Tel: Litigation

-On 14 October 2005 the Sydney Morning Herald reported that the personal diaries of James Packer would be made available to the Australian Securities and Investments Commission (ASIC) to assist in its case against Jodee Rich.
+On 14 October 2005 the Sydney Morning Herald reported that the personal diaries of James Packer would be made available to the Australian Securities & Investments Commission (ASIC) to assist in its case against Jodee Rich.
 The Supreme Court of New South Wales ruled that the diaries should be made available to ASIC but warned that the material should not be used "in a manner that simply raises prurient or titillatory interest that is not directly relevant to the case".
 ASIC is reportedly seeking compensation of $92 million from Jodee Rich and the former One.Tel finance director, Mark Silbermann on the basis that they did not exercise their powers with respect to the company with due care and diligence.

-On 18 November 2009 Justice Austin of the New South Wales Supreme Court dismissed ASIC's civil proceedings against One.Tel's former joint Managing Director, Mr Jodee Rich and the company's Finance Director, Mr Mark Silbermann.
+On 18 November 2009 Justice Austin dismissed ASIC's civil proceedings against One.Tel's Jodee Rich and the company's Finance Director, Mark Silbermann.

 Following a four-year trial lasting 232 hearing days Justice Austin found that ASIC had failed to prove its case against the defendant directors.
 The evidence presented by ASIC did not establish on the balance of probabilities that the defendants had failed to disclose or withhold financial information from One.Tel's board regarding the company's true financial position.

 In the decision Justice Austin was critical of the way that ASIC managed the case.
 In particular: